-The Town of Framingham is committed to increasing sustainability both in its own operations and Townwide.
-Sustainability means many things in a Town like Framingham and we use multiple means to strive for it.
-This effort impacts energy consumption and environmental issues and our efforts are still evolving across multiple Town Departments.
-This page identifies some of the ways that the Town is working to make strides towards sustainability.
+The City of Framingham is committed to increasing sustainability both in its own operations and Citywide.
+Sustainability means many things in a City like Framingham and we use multiple means to strive for it.
+This effort impacts energy consumption and environmental issues and our efforts are still evolving across multiple City Departments.
+This page identifies some of the ways that the City is working to make strides towards sustainability.

-Framingham was designated a Green Community in 2014, recognizing the Town as a committed energy-conscious and green entity.
-Green Communities qualifies the Town for energy grants—last year the Town was awarded over $300,000 to develop an energy efficient lighting system for the Framingham Public Library in addition to other projects.
+Framingham was designated a Green Community in 2014, recognizing the City as a committed energy-conscious and green entity.
+Green Communities qualifies the City for energy grants-in 2014 the City was awarded over $300,000 to develop an energy efficient lighting system for the Framingham Public Library in addition to other projects.

 As a Green Community, Framingham accomplished or committed to these goals:

-Learn more about the State DOER Green Communities Designation Program here: http://www.mass.gov/eea/energy-utilities-clean-tech/green-communities/gc-grant-program/
+Learn more about the State DOER Green Communities Designation Program.

-The Town is in the process of finalizing its LEAP plan which will examine how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over the next 5 years.
-Town Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders has developed four milestones for Town wide Energy reduction:
+The City developed a LEAP plan which examined how our municipal, residential, and commercial sectors can work together to reduce their energy consumption over 5 years.
+City Staff, working with the Metropolitan Area Planning Council (MAPC) and a team of key stakeholders developed four milestones for City-wide Energy reduction: